Ch’i or Qi (氣), meaning energy.

 Chi is very connected to the mind.

-Ki is very much connected to the mind.
-You could say that Ki-force is the same as Mind Power in action or produced Optimal Situational Self-confidence.
-In other words, Ki-energy in Martial Arts, are equivalent in the world of sports as sport psychology.
+You can say that Chi-force is the same as Mind power in action or produced optimal situational confidence.
+In other words, chi-energy in martial arts is equivalent to the world of sports as sports psychology.

-Ki is Mind Power in action
+Chi is Mind power in action

-Mind Power means learning to use the power of your own mind to create positive and powerful images.
+Mind power means learning to use the power of your own mind to create positive and powerful images.
 For example; you are in a fight and you say to yourself; ”I’m better than you, I shall win!”

 A lot of people spend their lives wishing and hoping for certain things to happen, or for things to change.
 Others take action and make things happen, make things change.
 The main difference is that some people have mental blockings, holding them back from doing what they really want to do.
 But I firmly believe, that the only blockings that exists, are those which you create for yourself!

 There really are no limits to what you can accomplish, if you set your mind to it!
 All you need is determination, attitude and creativity.
 So clear your mind of negative thoughts, always aim for the top, and never doubt yourself!

 When we believe in ourselves, we increase our chances for success.
 But it is important to understand that faith cannot be measured, which is the fundamental difference between faith and science.
 Faith is relying on something that cannot be proven.
 Meanwhile, the belief, based in the power of thought, the common denominator for all belief systems.
 But it can become dangerous when a person fails to ex. get well, then other believers can always claim that ”he was not strong enough in his faith.”